zoborg/symfony-demo/README.md

 when this other table would then be populated is up to you.

 Finally you would create alternatives to the methods in the CampaignPerformanceRepository, which could be called by the test script to show improvements.
-Please make sure you show some way  that the data is the same :).
+Please make sure you confirm that the data of the improved method is the same as the original.

-This test is to simulate a real working relationship with us, so feel free to ask questions as required.
+This test is to simulate a typical problem in a typical working relationship, as you would if we worked together feel free to ask questions.